 Treatment For Prescription Drug Abuse

-With all the different medications being abused, treatment for the addiction is on a case by case basis at Clearbrook Treatment Centers.
+With all the different medications being abused, treatment protocols are on a case-by-case basis at Clearbrook Treatment Centers.
 Many times prescription drugs are also coupled with other “street” drugs as well.
-Some of the prescription drugs that are being abused take a pharmacological detox coupled with a 28 day behavioral traditional treatment program.
+Some of the prescription drugs that are being abused take a medical detox, coupled with a 28-day inpatient treatment program.
 We are experts on treating the abuse of prescription medications.

-If you, a loved one, a co-worker, or anyone else would like to stop using prescription drugs and find they can’t do it on their own, the first step has been taken.
-From your first phone call to the admissions staff at Clearbrook Treatment Centers, a plan is set in place immediately for the person suffering from addiction.
-For adults with an prescription drug problem, you will be admitted to Clearbrook Manor.
-The facility is used for the treatment of adults 18 years and older.
-Please click HEREto learn more about Clearbrook Manor.
+If you, a loved one, a co-worker, or anyone else would like to stop using prescription drugs, and find they can’t do it on their own, the first step has been taken.
+From your first phone call to the Admissions Specialists at Clearbrook Treatment Centers, a plan is set in place immediately for the person suffering from addiction.
+We will layout a course of action that will help whoever is suffering from addiction have a happy and free life again.